 What is the Alameda CTC and what does it do?

 The Alameda County Transportation Commission (Alameda CTC) is a joint powers authority that plans, funds and delivers transportation programs and projects that expand access and improve mobility to foster a vibrant and livable Alameda County.
-It was formed in 2010 from the merger of two organizations – the Alameda County Transportation Improvement Authority (ACTIA) and Congestion Management Agency (Alameda CMA).
-It is governed by 22 elected officials representing all 14 cities in Alameda County, the five County Board of Supervisors, and a representative from BART and AC Transit.
-Alameda CTC participates in community events throughout the County as part of its outreach efforts to educate the public about plans, programs and projects.
-See the 2014 Outreach Calendar.
+Alameda CTC also serves as the county's congestion management agency.
+It is governed by 22 elected officials representing all 14 cities in Alameda County, the five County Board of Supervisors and a representative from BART and AC Transit.

-Who makes the decision on where tax dollars should be allocated?
+Who makes the decisions on allocation of tax dollars?

-Alameda CTC implements projects and programs approved by the voters through policy, planning and funding decisions made in public meetings.
+Alameda CTC manages the county’s voter-approved transportation expenditure plans for Measure B, Measure BB and the Vehicle Registration Fee and implements the projects and programs in the plans through policy, planning and funding decisions made in public meetings.
 Members represent the interests of their local constituents, as well as all residents of Alameda County who benefit from the investments included in the county transportation plans.
-Alameda CTC has community advisory committees that make direct recommendations on bicycle and pedestrian funding as well as senior and disabled transportation funding.
-This enables local community members to be engaged in recommending how transportation dollars are allocated.
+Alameda CTC also has advisory committees that are open to the public and provide input.
+This enables local community members to be engaged in the transportation funding allocation process.

-In addition, Alameda CTC conducts special studies and manages planning programs, such as the Congestion Management Program, which is updated every two years and sets forth the fundamentals for implementing the long-range CWTP, including setting level of service (LOS) standards for roadways, analyzing the impact of land development on transportation, exploring ways to manage travel demand, and developing a five-year Capital Improvement Program.
-Alameda CTC also maintains a countywide travel demand model to anticipate and forecast the potential impacts of local land development decisions on the major roadways in the county, and every two years prepares a LOS report, to determine congestion-related conditions on the county’s roadway system.
+The Congestion Management Program is updated every two years and sets forth the fundamentals for implementing the CTP.
+Alameda CTC also conducts special studies, maintains a Countywide Travel Demand Model to anticipate and forecast the potential impacts of local land development decisions on the major roadways in the county and, every two years, prepares a level of service report to determine congestion-related conditions on the county’s roadway system.